noeg18/My-Projects/README.md

 ## Building a contextual chatbot framework using Tensorflow

 I am not only interested in investigating how well these models work but also how they are built under the hood.
 That is why I have taken on the challenge of building a chatbot in my own time.
-I also want to put my python skills to the test.
-It is already proving to be very interesting!
+I am also excited to put my python skills to the test.

 ### What I have done so far: